JaKooLit/Debian-Hyprland/README.md

 ### ✨  Some notes on this installer
 - This script is meant to install in Debian Testing (Trixie).
-- I However, if you decided to try, recommend to install SDDM.
+- If However, decided to try, recommend to install SDDM.
 Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
 However, hyprland can be launched through tty by type Hyprland
 - It should work on latest Ubuntu 23.10

 ### ⚠️ WARNING! nwg-look takes long time to install.